 Hot shot trucking can be lucrative.
 With the right equipment, it can be a great side gig even if you work a regular job.
 That said, it isn’t for everyone.
 Like other types of trucking, hot shot has pros and cons, both as a career and a lifestyle.

 It doesn’t take as large of an investment to get started with hot shot trucking.
 Class 3 trucks are much less expensive than class 8 long-haul trucks, and they’re cheaper to insure.
 The low startup costs are attractive to a lot of drivers who want to strike it out on their own but don’t want to haul large loads.

 Hot shot jobs require tight turnarounds, so you can usually get premium rates for each job.
 You decide which loads to take and when you drive.
 You can even set your own rates, and you don’t have to worry as much about downtime.

 Finally, hot shot trucking is fun!
 You get to haul interesting loads on almost every job.
 Many drivers enjoy the challenge of hot shot trucking and take pride in the fact that they’re helping customers on a tight deadline.

 Work can be unstable if you’re driving hot shot loads exclusively.
-Hot shot trucking pays per mile, so you can’t expect a regular salary.
+Hot shot trucking pays per mile, so you can’t expect a regular owner operator salary.
 You may also need to be ready at a moment’s notice to take on loads, and you will spend some time deadheading to get each job done.